denizydmr07/average-imdb-scores-by-actors-actresses/README.md

 # average-imdb-scores-by-actors-actresses

-* I created a table with 112.332 actors/actresses and average [IMDB](https://www.imdb.com/) ratings of movies they had a role in it by using some of the [datasets](https://datasets.imdbws.com/) that [IMDB](https://www.imdb.com/) shares.
+* I created a table with 112.332 actors/actresses and average [IMDB](https://www.imdb.com/) ratings of movies they had a role in it by using some of the [datasets](https://datasets.imdbws.com/) that [IMDB](https://www.imdb.com/) shared at January 5, 2023.

 * I used:
   1. name.basics.tsv.gz